Police Department

 Name Title

-Frank Shea Sergeant
+Frank Shea Chief

 Shane Sweeney-Jr. PT Officer